South Carolina Retirement Taxes

 There are so many reasons why retirees love South Carolina.
 In fact, South Carolina is one of the most popular retirement destinations in the United States, thanks to its amazing weather and plentiful cultural and outdoor leisure activities.
 But is South Carolina tax-friendly for retirees?
 What will your financial situation be like if you retire to South Carolina?
 Keep reading to find out.

 Let’s just get this out of the way now: South Carolina is a great state for stretching your dollar as far as possible.
-For starters, the cost of living is below the national average.
-But even beyond that, there are also some great tax benefits to retiring in South Carolina as well:
+For starters, the cost of living is below the national average – slightly lower than even North Carolina.
+But even beyond that, South Carolina taxes for retirees are much friendlier than other states.

 Should You Consider Moving to a Retirement Community in South Carolina?

 If there weren’t enough good reasons to retire in this state, South Carolina’s low retirement taxes and low cost of living make it a place you can stretch your dollar the farthest.
 You may be surprised to learn that, even if you own your home, a retirement community may be the least expensive option.

 Learn more about Park Pointe Village, our beautiful continuing care retirement community in Rock Hill, South Carolina – a charming town loved by older adults.
 Or get a free Information and Pricing Kit to find out if our campus is right for you.